what to do if your ex won't let children play sports

 We use sports as an example, but you can substitute nearly any other activity in reality.
 Maybe it’s football or soccer, but it can easily be dance class, martial arts, or chess club.
 Whatever the specific activity, the regulations stay similar.

 Parents have all kinds of objections to their children playing sports.
-It really depends on the sport, the child, their age, and many other factors.
+It depends on the sport or activity, the child, their age, and many other factors.

 • Parents may protest because of the possibility of injury.